kyght/InstallTracker/kyght-installtrack/readme.txt

        useapp     - Updates product\version usage and registered client use upgrade    - Checks for a product upgrade with a higher version number

+    Note: Product and Registration records are automatically added\updated via inbound API calls.
+Only Upgrades are added via the Admin console.

     Example (.Net API call to register a client)